-If you’re reading this blog, congratulations on deciding to take the official LSAT exam!
-Say goodbye to your peace of mind and social life, and get mentally prepared to spend a few months gaming the LSAT format to squeeze every available second out of your actual LSAT test questions.
-Many things about the LSAT are changing (we’re still recovering from the bombshell that the LSAT is going digital), but the typical LSAT question on each of the three sections remains largely the same.
+If you’re reading this blog, congrats on deciding to take the official LSAT exam!
+Say goodbye to your peace of mind and social life, and prepare to spend a few months gaming the LSAT format to squeeze every available second out of your actual LSAT test questions.

 For the uninitiated, here’s a complete LSAT sections breakdown: